E-commerce SEO for Beginners: 5 Tips to Rank Fast!Yeap Digital

 - Check competition levels for your prospective keywords.
 Avoid selecting keywords that are way too competitive or very common.
 You can use SEMrush and other keyword difficulty tools for checking this metric for each keyword.

-- Choose relevant long-tail keywords with decent amount of search volume for your business blog.
+- Choose relevant long-tail keywords with a decent amount of search volume for your business blog.

 2) On-Page Optimisation